Skip to main content

 Frequently Asked Questions About Timber Pricing

 Add 10-15% for standard projects.
 For complex cuts or intricate designs, add 15-20%.
 Beginners should lean toward 20% until they gain experience.
 The waste factor accounts for cutting errors, defects in the timber, and pieces that don't meet quality standards after cutting.
-It's cheaper to buy slightly extra than to order more later.
+It's cheaper to buy slightly extra than to order more later — and leftover timber can often be used for smaller future projects or sold on if it’s clean and stored well.

 Always get actual quotes for your specific project.
 Market prices are guidelines that don't include your supplier's specific margins, delivery costs, or volume discounts.
 Provide suppliers with your exact calculated quantities (including waste factor) for accurate quotes.
-Prices can vary 20-30% between suppliers for the same timber.
+Prices can vary 20-30% between suppliers for the same timber, so getting several quotes is well worth the effort.
+Online prices are often list prices — a phone call can sometimes get you a better deal.

 For irregular shapes: 1) Measure at the widest/longest points.
 2) Break into regular geometric shapes if possible.
 3) Calculate each section's volume separately.
 4) Add volumes together.
 5) Add extra for the irregular shape (typically 10-25% more than calculated volume).
-When in doubt, ask your supplier to calculate based on your measurements.
+When in doubt, ask your supplier to calculate based on your measurements — most are happy to help, especially if they’re quoting for the order anyway.

 Yes, especially for larger projects.
 Negotiation points include: 1) Volume discounts for larger orders.
 2) Cash payment discounts (typically 2-5%).
 3) Delivery fee waivers for larger orders.
 4) Price matching if you have lower quotes from competitors.
-Always be polite and have your calculations ready - suppliers appreciate well-prepared customers.
+Always be polite and have your calculations ready — suppliers appreciate well-prepared customers who know what they need.
+That said, don't expect much movement on very small orders; the margins are often tight already.

 Conclusion

 Accurate timber cost calculation is essential for successful project planning and budgeting.
 Use our calculator as a starting point, but remember to factor in waste, delivery, taxes, and supplier variations.
-By understanding the complete picture of timber pricing, you can make informed decisions, avoid budget overruns, and ensure your projects are both beautiful and affordable.
+By understanding the complete picture of timber pricing — not just the per-cubic-metre rate — you can make informed decisions, avoid budget overruns, and keep your projects moving without unpleasant surprises.
+If you found this guide helpful, you may also want to browse our collection of timber project planning tools for other calculators and checklists.